Back to list

 In June 1944, Hungarian authorities ordered the Jews in Budapest into more than 2,000 designated “Yellow-Star Houses” – buildings marked with the Star of David.
 About 25,000 Jews from the suburbs were rounded up and deported to Auschwitz-Birkenau.

-In July 1944, the Hungarian authorities suspended deportations, temporaily sparing the remaining Jews of Budapest.
+In July 1944, the Hungarian authorities suspended deportations, temporarily sparing the remaining Jews of Budapest.
 Persecutions continued after the Arrow Cross seized power on 15 October 1944.
 Tens of thousands more Jews lost their lives in the Budapest ghetto, labour camps, on death marches to Germany, and in mass shootings along the banks of the Danube.

 Recollection of a Hungarian survivor